-At the next Annual General Meeting ("AGM") to be held on 9 March 2022 it is proposed, in accordance with article 45.1 of the Company's Articles of Association to pass an ordinary resolution to defer the winding up of the Company by a further year.
-A similar resolution was passed on 9 March 2021.
+At the next Annual General Meeting ("AGM") to be held on 9 March 2023 it is proposed, in accordance with article 45.1 of the Company's Articles of Association to pass an ordinary resolution to defer the winding up of the Company by a further year.
+A similar resolution was passed on 9 March 2022.
+Although the Company is in a net current liability position due to the bank overdraft, the Director's don't deem this to be a risk as the vast majority of the investments held are listed and therefore can be liquidated easily to generate cash (please refer to note 11 for further details on the overdraft).
 Based on advice provided by the Investment Adviser, the Directors have no reason to believe that shareholders wish to wind-up the Company, therefore the Directors are of the opinion that the resolution will be passed and on this basis are satisfied that it is appropriate to continue to adopt the going concern basis in preparing the financial statements, and, after due consideration, the Directors consider that the Company is able to continue for the foreseeable future.